Making Heads or Tails: Towards Semantically Consistent Visual Counterfactuals: Towards language-based counterfactual explanations

 In this section, we propose a novel method to augment visual counterfactual explanations with natural language via the vocabulary of parts and attributes.
 Parts and attributes bring notable benefits as they enrich the explanations and make them more interpretable~\cite{kim2018interpretability}.
 Through this experiment, we further emphasize the importance of semantically consistent counterfactuals and prove them to be a key ingredient towards generating natural-language-based explanations.

-Our proof-of-concept experiment uses a ResNet-50 model, where $f(\cdot)$ computes the $h\times w\times d$ spatial feature output of the last convolutional layer, and $g(\cdot)$ performs a global average pooling operation followed by a linear classifier.
+Our proof-of-concept experiment uses a ResNet-50 model, where $f(\cdot)$ computes the $h\times w\times d$ spatial feature output of the last conv layer, and $g(\cdot)$ performs a global average pooling operation followed by a linear classifier.
 We use the CUB~\cite{CUB} dataset with 15 bird parts, where each part (e.g., beak, wing, belly, etc.) is associated with a keypoint location.
 Additionally, this dataset contains part-attribute annotations (e.g., hooked beak, striped wing, yellow belly, etc.).
-Specifically, we perform our analysis on a subset of 77 subsequently denoised part-attributes.
+We perform our analysis on a subset of 77 subsequently denoised part-attributes.
 Following~\cite{koh2020concept}, denoising is performed by majority voting, e.g., if more than 50\% of crows have black wings in the data, then all crows are set to have black wings.

-In the first step, given a query image $I$ from class $c$ and a distractor image $I'$ from $c'$, we construct a counterfactual image $I^*$, following our approach from Sec.~\ref{sec: method}.
-For a fair comparison with~\cite{goyal2019counterfactual,wang2020scout}, we limit to single best cell edits.
+In the first step, given a query $I$ from class $c$ and a distractor $I'$ from $c'$, we construct a counterfactual $I^*$, following our approach from Sec.~\ref{sec: method}.
+For fair comparison with~\cite{goyal2019counterfactual,wang2020scout}, we limit to single best cell edits.
 Next, we identify the part corresponding to this best-edit cell in $I$.
 We train a parts detector that predicts the top-3 parts for each cell location in the $h\times w$ spatial grid.
-Note that if the corresponding cell in $I'$ is not semantically consistent with $I$, the detected parts will not match, and the attribute explanations will not make sense.
-Finally, we find \emph{the most important} attribute corresponding to the detected parts in the best-edit cell in $I^*$ using the procedure below.
+Note that if the corresponding cell in $I'$ is not semantically consistent with $I$, the detected parts will not match, and the attribute explanations will be nonsensical.
+Finally, we find \emph{the most important} attribute for the best-edit via the procedure below.

 { {\textbf{Finding the best attribute:}}} We train a part-attribute model $A$ that performs global average pooling followed on the output of $f(.)$ by a linear classifier, thus operating on the same feature space as $g$.
 We then use an interpretable basis decomposition~\cite{zhou2016learning} to decompose the object classifier weights from $g(\cdot)$ into a weighted sum of part-attribute classifier weights from $A(\cdot)$.
 A simplified visualization is presented in Fig.~\ref{fig: attributes_method}, see~\cite{zhou2016learning} for details.
 The interpretable basis decomposition yields an importance score $s_t$ for each part-attribute $t$, and we additionally constrain the part-attributes to only the detected parts in the best-edit cells.
 E.g., if the detected part is a beak, we only consider the \{hooked, long, orange, ...\}-beak attribute classifiers.
 Similarly, we compute an importance score $s'_t$ for the best-edit cell in $I'$.
 Finally, we compute the differences of importance scores $s'_t - s_t$, where a positive difference indicates that part-attribute $t$ contributed more to the model's decision being $c'$ compared to $c$.
 We select the top-$k$ such part-attributes.
 Again, note that the difference $s'_t - s_t$ makes sense only if the selected parts are semantically same in $I$ and $I'$ (details in suppl.).